History Files

 Zoar Strict & Particular Baptist Chapel lies in a modified 'D' turret in the city wall, on the eastern side of Burgate Lane.
 This Baptist persuasion formed in 1633.
 In 1801 a cistern for the city's water supply was moved from St George's Gate and housed in the turret, but in 1845 the present chapel was built over the reservoir.
 The Particular Baptists and the New Connexion united in 1891 to form the Baptist Union of Great Britain & Ireland, and the chapel is still in use today.

-St Mary Queningate (or Queeningate) lay adjacent to the Queningate itself (now represented by the square tower seen here), just inside the city wall, and opposite the entrance to Lady Wootons Green.
+St Mary Queningate (or Queeningate) lay behind the Queningate itself (now represented by the square tower here, which was the old Roman Postern Gate), opposite the entrance to Lady Wootons Green.
 The church, or chapel, is believed to have been Saxon, but it was a minor one which was poorly recorded.
 In 1381, the rector exchanged it for St Michael's Church, proving its existence at that date, but no later.
 It was probably closed in 1486, but some foundations survive.

 The Church of St Paul without the Walls shares the parish with St Martin's (below).
-It is located on Church Street, just outside the city walls, and may stand on the site of a Roman cemetery chapel, as it is situated just outside the Burgate, close to a site from which Roman burials have been excavated.
+It is located on Church Street, just outside the city walls, and may stand on the site of a Roman cemetery chapel as it is sited just outside the Burgate, close to a site which has produced Roman burials.
 A Saxon church certainly existed here, but the current building, with its round, Early English pillars, was built in the thirteenth century, and a burial ground was established in 1591.

 In the fourteenth century the church was extended so that it joined up with the free-standing tower.
 In 1490 a parishioner named Richard Cram donated towards a new pair of organs.
 A Victorian print of the church shows the outer walls to have been rendered in white, but this was removed to redisplay the original knapped flint walls, probably in 1876 when the church was enlarged and partially rebuilt, with a new aisle and vestry being added.